-Skype for Windows 10 is not working
+Skype is not opening or working

 Now, if you’re having call issues, then chances are you’ll be experiencing the following symptoms.

-Everything is connected, status is “Available,” both microphone and camera are working, yet, it’s impossible to make voice an video calls.
+Everything is connected, status is “Available,” both microphone and camera are working, yet, it’s impossible to make voice and video calls.
 Furthermore, despite appearing to others online, whenever they call, you’re just not receiving it.

 1] Check Microphone & camera permissions

 Go to Microphone and enable “Let apps use my Microphone,” then go to Camera and enable “Let apps use my camera hardware.”

-2] Reset Skype app
+2] Reset the Skype app

-We’re going to reset Skype for Windows 10, so fire up the Start Menu and click on Settings.
+- Windows 10: Fire up the Start Menu and click on Settings.
 Click on Apps, then locate Skype and click on it from the list of applications.
 Select Advanced option then click on Reset to return things to factory settings.

 3] Check Windows Defender firewall settings

 Additionally, you can check if Skype is allowed through the Windows Defender firewall.
 Do this by going to Settings > Update & Security > Windows Defender.
-Click on the option that says “Open Windows Defender Security Center” and navigates to “Firewall & network protection.”
+Click on the option that says “Open Windows Defender Security Center” and navigate to “Firewall & network protection.”

 Scroll down to “Allow an app through firewall” and set Skype as an allowed app if this hasn’t been done already.

-4] Reinstall Skype app for Windows 10
+4] Reinstall Skype app for Windows

-Uninstall and reinstall Skype for Windows 10.
-Fire up the Start Menu, open Settings > Apps and search for the Skype app.
+- Windows 10: Fire up the Start Menu, open Settings > Apps and search for the Skype app.
 Right-click on the app and select Uninstall.

 Furthermore, you could check out some alternatives to Skype if you’re overly fed up with the issues you’re experiencing at this time.
 The alternatives are great, but they might not have a large userbase.